connorslade/sdr-workshop/slides/1-digital-signals.md

 # Time-Frequency Properties: Linearity

 - If we add two signals in the time domain, the two frequency domain signals will also be added together.
-- If either of the time domain signals are scaled by a scalar, the frequency domain signal will also scaled by the same amount.
+- If either of the time domain signals are scaled, the frequency domain signal will also scaled by the same amount.

 <br />